pjtunstall/mad/README.md

 We need to decide which framework to use: mine, Stefan's, the one Bilal has been working on, or something based on Rodrigo Pombo's `Didact`.
 In what follows, for definiteness, I'll assume we're using my `overReact` (because, being made maively, I think it migh tbe quick and easy to apply), but a lot of the points will hold for any of them.
 I'll assume the goal is simply to framework the core game, taking `game` or `grid` or perhaps `gridWrapper` as the app.
 That's enough to satisfy the spirit of the exercise without getting bogged down in making it work with all the optional extras of the intro too.

-As a first step, I've [cataloged](framework-plan.md) all code that affects the DOM.
+As a first step, I've [cataloged](framework-plan.md) all code that affects the DOM subtree with `game` as its root.

 Remaining tasks:

+- Give unique ids to everything, including the `info-box` elements.
 - Create the virtual nodes and combine them to make the app.
-- Rewrite these lines to only modify virtual DOM.
+- Rewrite all code that affects the DOM to only modify the virtual DOM.
-- Think of any suitable state variables that we want to trigger automatic updates.
-We also have the option (escape hatch) of being able to simply call the `update` method on the app.
+- Think of any suitable state variables that we want to trigger automatic updates, e.g. position and direction.
+We also have the option (escape hatch) of being able to simply call the `update()` method on the app, but we should try to maintain or recreate batching of updates.
+Caution: pass `update()` to `requestAnimationFrame` (or call it from the game loop) to ensure that the event handler has a chance to make all of its changes to the virtual DOM before diff and reconciliation.
 - Make sure that updates are called whenever necessary.

 ### Extra